seanton213/platypus/README.md

     - https://heynode.com/tutorial/install-nodejs-locally-nvm

 *Note: you can also use Homebrew to install these packages as well if you're more comfortable using it.*
+*Note: if you wish to have a local Postgres running, change the ports for the original data set, otherwise the Prisma client will try to resolve to your local Postgres*
 ---

 ## Using the service